APPLYING FOR GRADUATION:

 Submitting an application for graduation allows the Office of the Registrar to collect important information from you to help us serve you in your final year of study at TWU.
 Information on the application helps with the planning of the graduation ceremony, the processing of a Degree Audit and more.

 When should I apply for graduation?

-Applications for graduation should be submitted by April 30 - one year prior to your anticipated graduation date.
-Late applications will be accepted until January 31 for graduation the following April.
-A fee of $50 will be charged for late applications.
+Applications for graduation should be submitted one year prior to your anticipated graduation date.
+For the Spring ceremony the deadline is April 30 of the year prior to graduation (late applications will be accepted until January 31 for graduation the following April).
+For the Fall ceremony the deadline is December 31 of the year prior to graduation.
+A fee of $50 will be charged for all late applications.

 How do I apply for graduation?

 You may apply for graduation online Please be sure to submit a paper copy of your program checklist to the Office of the Registrar in order to complete your application.

 Where can I find my program checklist and do I need to fill it out?

 Program Checklists are available on the Advising website.
 Please check off all the courses you've already taken and submit it to the Office of the Registrar.